BCV-Uniandes/ESCAPE/README.md

 ## ESCAPE Benchmark

+We evaluate six representative models for antimicrobial peptide classification: **AMPlify, AMP BERT, TransImbAMP, amPEPpy, AMPs Net,** and **PEP Net**, using the multilabel framework defined by ESCAPE.
+Each model was modified to support multilabel classification and trained with two fold cross validation.
+We report final performance by averaging predictions from both folds through an ensemble strategy.
+Evaluation uses two standard metrics for multilabel tasks: F1 score and mean Average Precision, which are suitable for datasets with class imbalance.

-The table below summarizes key methods for antimicrobial peptide classification, their primary architectures, GitHub repositories, and the F1-score and mean Average Precision (mAP) these methods achieve by evaluating them on the ESCAPE dataset.
+The table below summarizes the key methods for antimicrobial peptide classification of the ESCAPE Benchmark, their primary architectures, GitHub repositories, and the F1-score and mean Average Precision (mAP) these methods achieve by evaluating them on the ESCAPE Dataset.

 | Method      | Primary Architecture          | GitHub Repository                                             | F1-score (%) | mAP (%) |
 |-------------|-------------------------------|---------------------------------------------------------------|--------------|---------|